eserlxl/vglog-filter/doc/MSAN_LIMITATIONS.md

 3. **Focus on Our Code**: Pay attention to MSAN warnings that originate from our source files, not from system libraries.

+4. **Run Comprehensive Tests**: Use the test scripts to verify MSAN compatibility before committing changes.

 ### For Production

 1. **Disable MSAN**: MemorySanitizer should not be used in production builds as it adds significant overhead.

 2. **Use Regular Builds**: Use the standard build process (`./build.sh`) for production releases.

+3. **Performance Optimization**: Use `./build.sh performance` for optimized production builds.

 ## MSAN Options